efeelize/eng/kaiyan/work/presentation/follow_presentation.md

 # 1.Take ((time,, week,, day)) off
 > When talking about vacation or holidays from work, try using the phrase “time off work.”
 For example, “I have time off work.”
 Also, try using the verb “take” before the phrase.
 For example, “Do you need to take time off work?”
 If it’s a different period of time, just replace the word “time” with that period of time: an hour, a day, a week, even a month.
 Finally, you don’t need to say “time off work,” you can just say “time off.”
 For example, “Do you need to take a day off?”

+> And we always put the length of the vacation in the middle so take a day off take the afternoon off.

 - 1. I need to take a few days off because I'm getting so stressed.

 - 2. She took the morning off work to see the dentist.